MoMo830/AliG/README.md

 Switched pre-moves from **G0 to G1** to ensure a constant velocity and eliminate the sawtooth effect on the image edges.

 ![Aperçu de l'interface](assets/v0.92b.png)
 *Patterned vertical lines on X-axis.
-Likely mechanical vibration or PWM interference.
+Likely mechanical vibration, PWM interference or image resolution conflict.
 If someone has the same artifacts, please let me know.*

 ## Parameters